twilio-labs/paste-prototype-kit/README.md

 ## Getting set up (for designers):

-Deploy to Codesandbox to quickly get started on your prototype
+Open in Codesandbox to start editing your prototype in the browser

 [![Edit paste-prototype-kit in Codesandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://githubbox.com/twilio-labs/paste-prototype-kit)